The Basics of Land Zoning

 City planners consult the municipality’s master plan to determine current and future development needs and goals.
-These departments also consider local infrastructure and stakeholder needs for transportation, economic growth, obstacles and challenges, and the residents and businesses making up the community.
+These departments consider local infrastructure and stakeholder needs for transportation, economic growth,, and the residents and businesses making up the community.

-After land is analyzed and planned, zoning ordinances and laws are created to put the master plan into action, specifying land use of specific blocks and individual lots within the same block.
+After the land is analyzed, lawmakers enact zoning ordinances to put the master plan into action, specifying the land use of specific blocks and individual lots.

 Understanding land zoning codes

-Governments use alphanumeric codes to identify the allowed use of land in a specific geographic area.
+Governments use alphanumeric codes to identify allowed land uses in a specific geographic area.
 A typical land zoning code list might contain: